 False Claims Act – Since leaving the Department of Justice, Mr. Scott has maintained a successful nationwide qui tam practice with numerous multimillion dollar recoveries involving a wide variety of state and federal government programs.
 Mr. Scott is also a published author of numerous articles concerning the False Claims Act and is a frequent lecturer to other attorneys in the field.

-IRS Whistleblower Program – Mr. Scott has been successfully involved in representing tax whistleblowers and advancing the implementation of the tax whistleblower program.
-After the new tax whistleblower law was passed in December 2006, Mr. Scott was invited to attend a roundtable meeting on Capitol Hill, hosted by Senator Grassley and attended by DOJ and IRS officials, to give input on implementation of the new whistleblower program.
-In 2008, the IRS invited Mr. Scottt to speak at a training conference on the whistleblower program for IRS personnel nationwide.
-In 2011 and 2012, Mr. Scott was invited to meet with the Acting IRS Commissioner (then Deputy Commissioner for Services and Enforcement) Steve Miller, along with others, to discuss potential improvements to the program.
-As Co-Chair of the IRS Tax Whistleblower Committee of the leading non-profit organization Taxpayers Against Fraud, Mr. Scott is a frequent lecturer to other attorneys in this field.
+IRS Whistleblower Program – Mr. Scott has long been successfully involved in representing tax whistleblowers and advancing the implementation of the tax whistleblower program.
+After the new tax whistleblower law was passed in December 2006, Mr. Scott provided input to the Senate, DOJ and IRS officials on implementation of the new whistleblower program.
+Mr. Scottt subsequently also provided training to IRS personnel nationwide on the program.
+In the ensuing years, Mr. Scott has continued to provide input on multiple occasions in person and in writing to relevant IRS personnel (e.g., the Acting IRS Commissioner, the head of the IRS whistleblower office, and others) on potential improvements to the program.
+Working with the IRS Tax Whistleblower Committee of the leading non-profit organization Taxpayers Against Fraud, Mr. Scott has also been a frequent lecturer to other attorneys in this field.

 Mr. Scott appears frequently in the press with comments regarding the firm’s whistleblower cases and his views on the law.

 Mr. Scott obtained his Juris Doctor from Yale Law School in 1989.
 He did his undergraduate work at U.C.
 Berkeley, from which he graduated with highest honors.